 1. Secure the Track

-Follow all the steps from 1 to 6 on how to make a table saw sled.
-Also, raise the blade in the center of the base to create the kerf as you did in the build for the crosscut sled.
-This gives you a center point to align the tip of your miter fence.
+Follow steps 1 to 6 of our guide to making a crosscut table saw sled.
+Also, raise the blade in the center of the base to create the kerf as you did for the crosscut sled.
+This will give you a center point to align the tip of your miter fence.

 2. Add the Fence